Catholic Commentary

 Moses Intercedes and God Relents

-11Moses begged Yahweh his God, and said, “Yahweh, why does your wrath burn hot against your people, that you have brought out of the land of Egypt with great power and with a mighty hand?12Why should the Egyptians talk, saying, ‘He brought them out for evil, to kill them in the mountains, and to consume them from the surface of the earth?’
-Turn from your fierce wrath, and turn away from this evil against your people.13Remember Abraham, Isaac, and Israel, your servants, to whom you swore by your own self, and said to them, ‘I will multiply your offspring ’”14So Yahweh turned away from the evil which he said he would do to his people.
+11Moses begged Yahweh his God, and said, “Yahweh, why does your wrath burn hot against your people, that you have brought out of the land of Egypt with great power and with a mighty hand?12Why should the Egyptians talk, saying, ‘He brought them out for evil, to kill them in the mountains, and to consume them from the surface of the earth’?
+Turn from your fierce wrath, and turn away from this evil against your people.13Remember Abraham, Isaac, and Israel, your servants, to whom you swore by your own self, and said to them, ‘I will multiply your offspring as the stars of the sky, and all this land that I have spoken of I will give to your offspring, and they shall inherit it forever.’”14So Yahweh turned away from the evil which he said he would do to his people.

 Moses teaches us that the deepest prayer is not polite begging but bold argument — throwing God's own promises and past faithfulness back in His face.